uchida/scipy-lecture-notes/intro/scipy.rst

     >>> nu_coef = cviscous/mass
     >>> om_coef = kspring/mass

 ..
-For the ``odeint`` solver the 2nd order equation needs to be transformed in a
+For the :func:`odeint` solver the 2nd order equation needs to be transformed in a
 .. system of two first-order equations for the vector ``Y=(y, y')``.
 It will
 .. be convenient to define ``nu = 2 eps wo = c / m`` and ``om = wo^2 = k/m``::